moonbitlang/moonbit-course/course10/course_en.md

 # Closure: Data Encapsulation

 - We can use closures to encapsulate data and behavior:
-  - Users can't directly access the data, but to use the provided functions instead.
+  - Users can't directly access the data, but use the provided functions instead.
-  -  Restrict user operations, conduct parameter validation etc., to ensure data integrity.
+  -  Restrict user operations, conduct parameter validation, etc., to ensure data integrity.

 ```moonbit
 fn natural_number_get_and_set()